openwallet-foundation/credo-ts/docs/migration/updating.md

 // Then we call initialize, which under the hood will call the update assistant if the storage is not update to date. await agent.initialize()
 ```

+## Backups

+Before starting the update, the update assistant will automatically create a backup of the wallet.
+If the migration succeeds the backup won't be used.
+If the backup fails, another backup will be made of the migrated wallet, after which the backup will be restored.

+The backups can be found at the following locations.
+The `backupIdentifier` is generated at the start of the update process and generated based on the current timestamp.

+- Backup path: `${agent.config.fileSystem.basePath}/afj/migration/backup/${backupIdentifier}`
+- Migration backup: `${agent.config.fileSystem.basePath}/afj/migration/backup/${backupIdentifier}-error`

+> In the future the backup assistant will make a number of improvements to the recovery process.
+Namely:
+>
+> - Do not throw an error if the update fails, but rather return an object that contains the status, and include the backup paths and backup identifiers.